-Dr. Pradeep Kotamraju, Vice President
+Dr. Pradeep Kotamraju, Past President

 Dr. Pradeep Kotamraju is currently the Bureau Chief, Career and Technical Education, Division of Community Colleges, Iowa Department of Education.
 As Iowa’s State Director for Career and Technical Education (CTE), he has leadership responsibility in managing those secondary and community college CTE programs that are funded through the Carl D. Perkins federal program.
 Besides his CTE responsibilities, Dr. Kotamraju has supervisory responsibility over the National Crosswalk Center, dual enrollment program management, and Military and Veterans Education.
 Dr. Kotamraju frequently advises staff across the Division on projects that interrelates community colleges’ curriculum, employment outcomes, and student success.
 He is part of the senior management team within the overall Division of Community Colleges, as well as part of the Management Council for the entire Department of Education.
 Dr. Kotamraju has worked on several research, policy, administrative projects in three states that not only involves secondary and postsecondary CTE but the broader K-16 sector, workforce development and adult education.
 Before working in the public sector, Dr. Kotamraju taught college- and university-level Economics and Statistics at several higher education institutions in Minnesota and Kentucky.
 Dr. Kotamraju holds a Ph.D. in Economics from the University of Illinois.
 He received his Master’s Degree in Economics from George Washington University, and his Bachelors in Economics from the University of Delhi, India.